rid-principles/bDudekCybersecurity.github.io/README.md

 Tuesday, Nov.
 26th

 Worked on the addition of all the flagged files into the system using the cp command, however I might end up using the mv command which will move the files instead of copying them (40 min).

 Writeups for today and submission (5 min).

+I had trouble using the command today possibly because I am referencing the wrong file in the script because after running the script the HR file was still empty at the end meaning they were not copied correctly or even at.
+When I get back I need to figure out how to access the files correctly when running them in the loop.

 ![compSciMVPic](https://github.com/rid-principles/bDudekCybersecurity.github.io/blob/main/Screenshot%202024-11-26%2011.07.37%20AM.png)